agliznetsov/sputnik/README.md

 Currently sputnik can collect data from http endpoints and execute shell scripts.

+There are some predefined linux scripts in the `/scripts` directory.
+To run a script on a remote host use this command:
+`cat <script> | ssh -T <host>`

 JEE containers like Jetty/Tomcat can be monitored using provided `metrics.war`.

 ### Data profiles